C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Summary

-Children's first experiences with patterns are repetitive rhymes in songs and rhymes; for example, "B-I-N-G-O".
+Children's first experiences with patterns are often repetitive rhymes in songs and rhymes; for example, "B-I-N-G-O".
 In this activity, they identify the pattern rule of the rhyme or rhythm in a song and reproduce it using musical instruments or dance movements.

 Materials